FIRST STEP ACT

 • Drug education while incarcerated – if needed?

-• A calendar day is a day on which the person is participating in whatever assigned programming takes place, on that date.
+• A calendar day is when the person participates in assigned programming on that date.

 • When they’re in the SHU.